VNCproject Earned Value Management (EVM)¶

 After setting, all details of the PO will be shown in the Purchase Orders tab.
 The sum of all purchase orders values should be equal to the total values of the project's contract.
 If this is not the case, a warning stating Sum of all purchase orders values is not equal to the total values of the project's contract.

 Define Cost Items¶

-We can define a new type of “Cost Items” at /Settings/Cost Items in this links: It will be used to log the “Other costs” at ticket level.
+We can define a new type of “Cost Items” by clicking the kebab menu icon at the top navigation menu > Admin > Cost items: It will be used to log the “Other costs” at ticket level.
 For example, we can define a new type of cost for “Travel Expenses” like below: